 Our remarkably human-like robots serve as platforms for Hanson Robotics’ AI and robotics research in the areas of education, healthcare, sales, and entertainment applications.
 In time, our robots will come to understand and care about humans through cultivating meaningful relationships with the people whose lives they touch.

-Hanson Robotics is committed to radically disrupting the consumer and commercial robotics market with affordable robots that include verbal and nonverbal interactivity through high-quality, human-like expressions.
+Hanson Robotics is committed to radically disrupting the consumer and commercial robotics market with humans-scale and consumer robots that include verbal and nonverbal interactivity through high-quality, human-like expressions.
 Hanson robots entertain, educate, and enrich the lives of consumers while serving businesses in a broad variety of commercial applications.
-From building traffic and promoting products and services at trade shows, showrooms, and events, to entertaining and guiding customers in hotels, shopping centers, and residential developments, the robots can be used in a variety of use cases.
-Their engaging expressiveness and conversational abilities, combined with empathetic AI, empower the robots to be likable, perceptive and trusted companions for the humans whose lives they touch.
+From research and academics uses to B2B service robotics applications, to entertainment and education, our robots can be used in a variety of use cases.
+Their engaging expressiveness and conversational abilities, combined with empathetic AI, empower the robots to be likable, perceptive, and trusted companions for the humans whose lives they touch.

 Hanson Robotics’ world-class team of Ph.D.’s are continuously working on AI research and development, robotics engineering, experiential design, and material science.
 Please visit our Research page for our published papers.

-Spanning two decades, we have developed many different robot characters including Sophia the Robot, Professor Einstein, Albert Einstein HUBO, Alice, BINA48, and more.
+Spanning two decades, we have developed many different robot characters including Sophia the Robot, Han, Professor Einstein, Philip K Dick, Jules, Zeno, Albert Einstein HUBO, Alice, BINA48, and more.
+A little known fact is that there have been 24 versions of Sophia built over the last several years!
 Please visit our Robot page to learn more about the entire Hanson Robot family

 Please email us at email@example.com.